wso2/product-apim/README.md

     - Store front can be used to front APIs that are routed through third-party gateways such as, Intel Expressway Service Gateway.
     - Support for Single Sign On (SSO) using SAML 2.0 for easy integration with existing web apps.

-* Easily deployable in enterprise setting:
+* Easily Deployable in Enterprise Settings:
     - Role based access control (RBAC) for managing users and their authorization levels.
     - Store-front can be deployed in DMZ for external access with the Publisher inside the firewall for private control.
     - Different user stores for developer focused store-front and internal operations in the publisher.
     - Integrates with enterprise identity systems including LDAP and Microsoft Active Directory.
     - Gateway can be deployed in DMZ with controlled access to WSO2 Identity Server (for authentication/authorization) and governance database behind a firewall.

-* Support for creating multi-tenanted APIs
+* Support for Creating Multi-tenanted APIs
     - Run a single instance and provide API Management to multiple customers.
     - Share APIs between different departments in a large enterprise.

-* Publishing and governing API use
+* Publishing and Governing API Use
     - Document an API using Swagger
     - Restrict API access tokens to domains/IPs
     - Ability to block a subscription and restricting a complete application